Title

 Foreign nationals with a Temporary Visitor's Visa (TVV) who have stayed in the Philippines for six months or more are required to obtain an Emigration Clearance Certificate (ECC) before leaving the country, and this law authorizes BI offices at international ports of exit to issue ECCs to facilitate their travel.

-The foreign national shall not be cleared for departure and shall be referred to the nearest BI Office authorized to process and issue the ECC.
+The person shall not be cleared for departure and shall be referred to the nearest BI office authorized to process and issue the ECC.

-The Immigration Officer must record either the Official Receipt Number(s) for fees paid at the port of exit or the ECC Number issued by the BI Main Office or Sub-Port Offices.
+To indicate in the Border Control Information System (BCIS) either (1) the Official Receipt Number(s) covering fees paid at the international port of exit, or (2) the ECC Number issued by BI Main Office or Sub-Port Offices.

-All inconsistent circulars, memoranda, orders, and other issuances are repealed, amended, or modified accordingly.
+All circulars, memoranda, orders, and other issuances inconsistent with the Order are repealed, amended, or modified accordingly.

 Analyze Cases Smarter, Faster